shmilylty/OneForAll/README.en.md

 - [ ] Subdomain collection crawler implementation (including collection of subdomains from static resource files such as JS)
 - [ ] Implementation of front-end interface for powerful interaction (tentative: front-end: Element + back-end: Flask)

-For more details, see [TODO.md](https://github.com/shmilylty/OneForAll/tree/master/TODO.md).
+For more details, see [todo.md](https://github.com/shmilylty/OneForAll/tree/master/docs/todo.md).

 ## 🔖Version control

-The project uses [SemVer](https://semver.org/) language version format for version management), and you can view the available version in [Releases](https://github.com/shmilylty/OneForAll/releases).
+The project uses [SemVer](https://semver.org/) language version format for version management), and you can view the available version in [Releases](https://github.com/shmilylty/OneForAll/releases), You can check [changes.md](https://github.com/shmilylty/OneForAll/tree/master/docs/changes.md)) for historical changes.

 ## 👨‍💻Contributors

 * **[Jing Ling](https://github.com/shmilylty)**
   * Core development

-You can see all the developers involved in the project in [CONTRIBUTORS.md](https://github.com/shmilylty/OneForAll/tree/master/CONTRIBUTORS.md).
+You can see all the developers involved in the project in [contributors.md](https://github.com/shmilylty/OneForAll/tree/master/docs/contributors.md).

 ## 📄License